SEO & Visibility

 • Belgian business directories such as goudengids.be or inforegio.be

-4. Leveraging AI & structured data for local visibility
+4. AI & structured data for local visibility

-Use structured data (such as LocalBusiness, FAQ, OpeningHours) and consider GEO schemas to optimize your content for zero-click results and AI-generated answers in Google and Bing.
+Use structured data (such as LocalBusiness, FAQ, OpeningHours) and consider GEO schemas to optimise your content for zero-click results and AI-generated answers in Google and Bing.

 • Add FAQ structured data to your service pages

-• Ensure a correct @type in your schema: LocalBusiness, ProfessionalService...
+• Ensure correct @type in your schema: LocalBusiness, ProfessionalService…

 • Use geo, address, priceRange and openingHours in your JSON-LD

-Our own site already uses this, see ClickForest's header injection for a working example.
+Our own site already makes use of this — see the header injection of ClickForest for a working example.

 — Greg Gifford, Director of Search at Wikimotive

-By 2026, Google will not only analyze whether you have reviews, but also how you are being talked about.
-Sentiment analysis of reviews, posts, and mentions will co-determine your ranking.
+In 2026, Google not only analyses whether you have reviews, but also how people talk about you.
+Sentiment analysis on reviews, posts and mentions partially determines your ranking.

-• Automate your follow-up using tools like ReviewForest or Localyser.
+• Automate your follow-up via tools like ReviewForest or Localyser

 — Darren Shaw, Founder of Whitespark